SAMcGee/CITC/teachingusers.md

 ### Task 1

-Think of different ways in which you could teach people about phishing - try to explain it like you would to your gran when she asks for help with her iPad.
+Think of different ways in which you could teach people about phishing - try to explain it like you would to an elderly neighbour who isn't very good with technology.
 Investigate some ways in which companies teach their staff about phishing.

 ---